 2 min read

 The fear of AI is really the fear of losing our jobs; it is the fear of losing our humanity, or having it taken away.
 While some fears could result in reasonable caution, it is important not to overestimate the dangers of AI, and instead to begin the narrative promoting a collaborative machine-human future.
 This is not an article to say that everything will inevitably be brilliant, and that, one day, we will live in a world of abundance and luxury, served by a robot class.
 Neither is it to say that AI will lead us to a dystopian future.
-There are no guarantees in AI; all we can say is that the future of machines is in our hands.
+There are no guarantees in AI; all we can say is that the future of robots is in our hands.

 Artificial, but not that intelligent

-AI products are currently well short of justifying the fears of the past; the conversation around AI began in the 1950s, with Alan Turing, and most visionaries of the 1990s, or early 2000s, would be slightly disappointed at the rate of progress.
+AI products are currently far short of justifying the fears of the past; the conversation around AI began in the 1950s, with Alan Turing, and most visionaries of the 1990s, or early 2000s, would be slightly disappointed at the rate of progress.
 It seems AI has been 20 years away for the last 60 years.

 The excitement of AI is associated with the development of generalized AI.
 Generalized intelligence is a human quality, reflective of reason, creativity, common sense, and adaptability.
 But most experts think general AI is still many decades away.